nach der arbeit Website Design

 - Wants to be notified of discounts and events

-Drawing from the user flows, I created low-fidelity and high-fidelity wireframes for 5 key pages: homepage, product overview page, product detail page, blog, and blog detail page.
+From the user flows, I created low-fidelity and high-fidelity wireframes for 5 key pages: homepage, product overview page, product detail page, blog, and blog detail page.

 On the homepage, the main CTA is “Shop the Collection” to help promote the goal of product sales.
 Complimenting the product details, “fit pics” from social media offer social proof and inspiration; look book images are also peppered throughout the site, offering insight into styling and the associated lifestyle.
 The blog is interactive and accessible, inviting users to engage with the product and community as a whole.